-For that, I am grateful to have had the benefit of other travellers, and the network of travellers that I’ve somehow made in just the past six months.
-Indeed, today travel is so much more facilitated, just because fellow travellers can so easily communicate and mediate trust.
-My key resources for the packing-the-backpack part, with special thanks:
+I am grateful to have had the benefit of the network of travellers that I’ve come to know in just the past six months.
+Today, what with the internet and various social platforms, travel is so much more facilitated.
+Fellow travellers can so easily communicate and mediate trust between tourist and local businesses, at a level that was never possible before.

 - The Ultimate Female Travel Packing List for the Annapurna Circuit

-- And others saved on Teja on the Horizon’s pinterest boards
+- And other resources saved on Teja on the Horizon’s pinterest boards

-No. This blog article is about the parallel packing list – the things I’m bringing that aren’t in the backpack!
+This blog article is about the parallel packing list – the things I am bringing to Nepal that aren’t in my backpack!

 2017 verges on the miraculous, if I stop and think about it.
 If I’d thought that my Blue Period brought an astonishing rate of evolution, that was as nothing compared to this year.

-I can’t quite recall at what point I resolved to go trekking Annapurna.
+I can’t quite recall at what point I resolved to go trekking in Annapurna.
 It can’t be much more than half a year ago.
-Certainly, deciding to cut across Uttar Pradesh afterwards – picking up both Varanasi and Delhi – was no earlier than that.
+Certainly, the decision to cut across Uttar Pradesh afterwards – picking up both Varanasi and Delhi – was no earlier than that.

 And it all happened because I took it into my head, that I would go to Easter Island for my birthday later this year.